 Canada is a country of immigrants.
 It has one of the highest rates of migration intensity of any country in the world (second only to Australia).
 In 2016, over half a million temporary residents and over a quarter of a million permanent residents arrived in Canada.

 In recent years, migration patterns to Canada have changed rapidly.
 While permanent migration has remained remarkably steady, temporary migration has grown rapidly over the past decade.
 Particularly, temporary migration of foreign workers has doubled between 2000 and 2016, with a small dip in 2015.

 Asian countries are the fastest growing senders of migrants to Canada, in particular from South Asia and South East Asia.
-Specifically, China, India, and the Philippines are the largest sources of origins for new immigrants to Canada and together provide approximately a third of all Canada’s incoming residents.
+Specifically, China (15%), India (15%), and the Philippines (7.4%) are the largest sources of origins for new immigrants to Canada and together provide over a third of all Canada’s incoming residents.